daninus14/cl-smtp/README.markdown

 # CL-SMTP - A simple common lisp smtp client.

 ## Features
-* It should comply with [RFC 5321](https://datatracker.ietf.org/doc/html/rfc5321) and [RFC 7504](https://datatracker.ietf.org/doc/html/rfc7504).
+* It should comply with [RFC 5321](https://datatracker.ietf.org/doc/html/rfc5321), [RFC 5322](https://datatracker.ietf.org/doc/html/rfc5322), and [RFC 7504](https://datatracker.ietf.org/doc/html/rfc7504).
 All non-conforming behaviour is considered a bug.
 * Works on *ACL*, *SBCL*, *CMUCL*, *OPENMCL*, *LISPWORKS*, *CLISP* and *ECL*.
 * support for send attachments, thanks Brian Sorg for the implementation
 * authentication support for PLAIN and LOGIN authentication method